 All that matters when it comes to stock prices is the Fed won’t allow them to drop.
 Equity investors sure don’t seem bothered by the fundamentals.

-The dislocation related to tariffs are starting to set it in.
+The dislocation related to tariffs is starting to set it in.
 President Trump just announced $16 billion in aid for farmers devastated by the drop in agricultural exports to China.

 Geopolitical events, such as rising tensions with Iran and the drama in Europe over Brexit, don’t seem to be budging markets.